 If you already have a Help to Buy ISA, you can transfer it into our Lifetime ISA, and you'll get the 25% government bonus on it.
 Find out more about Help to Buy ISA transfers.

 You can also transfer in a Stocks and shares ISA, a Cash ISA or another Lifetime ISA, and get the 25% government bonus.
-Keep in mind that transfers from a Stocks and shares or Cash ISA will count towards your annual Lifetime ISA payment limit.
+Keep in mind that transfers from a Stocks and shares, Cash ISA or matured Child Trust Fund will count towards your annual Lifetime ISA payment limit.